Rhizomatica/mercury/README.md

 # Mercury

-Mercury is a free software software define modem solution for the High-Frequency (HF) band.
+Mercury is a free software software-defined modem solution for the High-Frequency (HF) band.

 # Compilation And Installation